A "Leave the Leaves" sign on a post

 …and so many more beneficial insects that will help control pests and pollinate your garden the following spring.

-Keeping leaf litter in your yard doesn’t have to be messy
+Keeping leaf litter in your yard doesn’t have to be messy:

 🍂 rake leaves into thin piles around trees or into garden beds